CGamesPlay/customerio-admin/README.md

 export const environmentId = "XXXXX";
 ```

 This isn't actually an API, just a one-off script.
+So it's pretty hard-coded at
-So look towards the bottom of
+the moment, but look at the exports of `api.js` to see what's available and
-the file and modify it to do what you want.
+modify `index.js` to do what you want.
 Then run it:

 ```
 yarn